 5.1 Considerations for GSO satellites

 Typically geostationary orbit (GSO) satellites occupy a specific band in astronomical declination, which is geographic latitude dependent.
 The severity of satellite transmissions for observations is a strong function of the angular offset between the particular satellite and the antenna.
 For the Very Large Array (VLA) in New Mexico, USA, it appears that significant degradation can occur if antennas point within about 10 degrees of a satellite.
 The great majority of GSO satellites as seen from the VLA are found along a band of about -5.5 degrees in declination.
 Thus, for observation planning it is important to know satellite locations, specific transmission frequencies, and power levels, as well as information of transmission beams.
 To date there exists no comprehensive database that provides this information in one place would impacts on observations by pointing of telescopes at particular positions in the sky, where power levels would drive broad-band receiving systems into saturation.

+In order to calculate the interference threshold levels for the frequency bands described in Table 1 from this document, if the active satellites system is a set of GSO space stations, the interference threshold can be expressed through the power flux density (pfd) per GSO space station threshold as follows:

+pfd=I×4πGRxλ2

+Noting that this Recommendation states: The values given are for an antenna having a gain, in the direction of arrival of the interference, equal to that of an isotropic antenna (which has an effective area of c 2 /4π f 2 , where c is the speed of the light and f the frequency).
+The gain of an isotropic radiator, 0 dBi, is used as a general representative value for the side-lobe level, GRx=1 (in linear scale) leading:

+pfd=I×4πλ2 (3)

+Additionally, levels should be adjusted by -15 dB, as noted in Recommendation ITU-R RA.769-2, to correspond to a 5 degree angular discrimination using the radio telescope antenna pattern from Recommendation ITU-R SA.509.
+This discrimination is not noted in Table 1 of Resolution 739 (Rev. WRC-19).

+Table 7

+pfd threshold for unwanted emissions from any GSO space station (dBW/m2) with angular discrimination adjustment applied